codee-com/open-catalog/Checks/PWR003/README.md

 * In the GCC compiler for the C programming language, use the keyword `__attribute__((const))`.

-* In the Fortran programming language, use the built-in keyword `PURE`.
+* In the Fortran programming language, use the built-in keyword `pure`.

 ### Code example